BALIMoving to Canggu - All you need to know

 10. SUNSETS IN CANGGU

 An extra thing that makes Canggu, Canggu are sunsets.
 People flock to the beach here, get a fresh coconut/Bintang and just watch the sun go down.
-No matter what the weather looked like ever day, it would always clear up in time for sunset.
+No matter what the weather looked like earlier in the day, it would always clear up in time for sunset.
 Our favorite ‘sunset vibe’ is at La Brisa, but it looks great from just about anywhere.